There are two types of Whisky - Single Malts (typically malted barley) and Blends (made from a variety of grains).

-Single Malt whiskies, like the Hellyers Road range, are almost exclusively distilled in a sole distillery using one batch of malted barley.
-These represent the purest of whisky types and the ultimate in whisky crafting, usually aged a minimum of three years before bottling takes place.
+Single Malt whiskies are almost exclusively distilled in a sole distillery using one batch of malted barley.
+This method arguably represents the purest of whisky types and the ultimate in whisky crafting.
+Usually aged a minimum of three years in oak barrels before bottling takes place.
 This method was traditionally adopted by Scottish distilleries (hence the name Scotch).
 Most new world distilleries will age theirs between 3-5 years on average.

 While the raw ingredients used in whisky distilling carry a strong determination over the end result, it is generally the wood (cask) selection that has the strongest influence on the flavour profile and quality.
-Timber selection and age in cask predominantly determines the taste, colour, nose and any other unique attributes of an individual whisky varietal.
+The choice of oak and age in cask predominantly determines the taste, colour, nose and any other unique attributes of an individual whisky varietal.